 One to three hashtags are usually recommended for LinkedIn.
 These can be added using the ‘Add’ button under ‘Hashtags’

 The use of hashtags on LinkedIn can get your posts in front of people outside your network.
 Let’s say you have 500 LinkedIn connections, posting without a hashtag limits your content to that network.
 However, if you use a hashtag such as #PPCMarketing, you may triple the number that sees it driving up your post engagement and credibility.

 Choose specific hashtags whenever possible, because the more specific you can get, the more likely you are to attract a targeted audience.
-Using capital letters at the front of each word, although not required, clarifies what you are trying to communicate.
+Use capital letters at the front of each word, although not required, to give context to your post and show what you are trying to communicate.

 Your competition is probably already using hashtags in their social media strategy.
 How successful are they at engaging your mutual audience?
 Pay attention to how much or how little they use hashtags and what the response is.